Federal Unemployment Tax Act (FUTA)

 The demand for UI benefits was unprecedented during the last recession and California’s UI Trust Fund went insolvent in 2009.
 The state then began relying on a continuing federal loan to help cover the cost of regular unemployment benefits to jobless workers.
 Because the federal loan was needed for more than two straight years, California employers saw an increase in their FUTA taxes from 2011 through 2017.

-The state’s UI Trust Fund regained solvency in April 2018 and has maintained a positive balance through November 10, 2018, therefore no additional FUTA tax credit reduction will occur in 2019 for wages paid to their workers in 2018.
-That means the increase in FUTA taxes over the last several years will now end.
+The state’s UI Trust Fund regained solvency in April 2018 and has maintained a positive balance through November 10, 2019, therefore no additional FUTA tax credit reduction will occur in 2020 for wages paid to their workers in 2019.
 Current federal law provides employers with a 5.4 percent FUTA tax credit.
-That is what employers were granted prior to the increase in 2011, and will again be in place for wages paid in 2018.
+That is what employers were granted prior to the increase in 2011, and will again be in place for wages paid in 2019.

 The Internal Revenue Service (IRS) uses the FUTA recertification process to make sure the total taxable wages you claimed on the Employer’s Annual Federal Unemployment (FUTA) Tax Return (Form 940) or the federal Household Employment Taxes (Form 1040, Schedule H) were paid to the state.
 You must meet both the state and federal payroll tax requirements.

 To report total taxable UI wages and pay any federal unemployment taxes, you must file reports and pay UI taxes with the EDD, and file a Form 940 with the IRS.
 Generally, you can take a federal credit against your FUTA tax for the UI taxes you paid to California.